Besse projective spaces with many diameters: Introduction

 As a bridge to our next result, we note in the absence of the Besse assumption that bounds on sectional curvature have been applied when studying this class of manifolds.
 In \cite{SSW} it is shown that a simply connected manifold with ${\bf sec} \leq 1$ and every geodesic having a conjugate point at $t=\pi$ is isometric to $ S^n,~ \mathbb{C}P^{n/2},~ \mathbb{H}P^{n/4}$ or $CaP^2$.
 The proof first shows that such manifolds are Blaschke, and then applies a special case of the Blaschke conjecture.
-The assumption that \emph{every} geodesic have a conjugate point at $t=\pi$ is more restrictive than our assumption that a codimension $k$ subset of geodesics have a cut point at distance diameter, but the conclusion that the manifold is isometric to $ S^n,~ \mathbb{C}P^{n/2},~ \mathbb{H}P^{n/4}$ or $CaP^2$ is stronger than our conclusion that the manifold is Blaschke (and thus only conjecturally isometric to one of these space).
+The assumption that \emph{every} geodesic has a conjugate point at $t=\pi$ is more restrictive than our assumption that a codimension $k$ subset of geodesics have a cut point at distance diameter, but the conclusion that the manifold is isometric to $ S^n,~ \mathbb{C}P^{n/2},~ \mathbb{H}P^{n/4}$ or $CaP^2$ is stronger than our conclusion that the manifold is Blaschke (and thus only conjecturally isometric to one of these space).

-A question due to Gromov \cite{Gro83} is whether there exist constants $c(n)$ such that the length of the shortest closed geodesic $L(M^n)$ on a closed Riemannian manifold $M^n$ is bounded above by $c(n) D(M^n)$, where $D(M^n)$ is the diameter of the manifold.
+A question that many authors have asked \cite{croke1, maeda, NR2002, Sab, Ade} is whether there exist constants $c(n)$ such that the length of the shortest closed geodesic $L(M^n)$ on a closed Riemannian manifold $M^n$ is bounded above by $c(n) D(M^n)$, where $D(M^n)$ is the diameter of the manifold.
 This question has a quick answer for non-simply connected manifolds:~the shortest non-contractible closed curve is a geodesic with length bounded above by $2D(M^n)$.
-Here we address Gromov's question for simply connected manifolds $M^n$ with metrics of pinched sectional curvature.
+Here we address this question for simply connected manifolds $M^n$ with metrics of pinched sectional curvature.
 We combine an upper bound on the length of the shortest closed geodesic in the pinched curvature setting due to Ballmann, Thorbergsson and Ziller \cite[Theorem 1.4]{btz1} with Klingenberg's lower bounds on injectivity radius and therefore diameter to yield the following:

 \begin{theorem} Let $M^n$ be a simply connected compact Riemannian manifold with sectional curvature $K$ satisfying $0< \delta \leq K \leq 1$.
 Then

 \begin{enumerate} \item $L(M^n, g) \leq \frac{2}{\sqrt{\delta}} D(M^n, g) $ \item $L(M^n, g) \leq \frac{1}{\sqrt{\delta}} D(M^n, g)$ when $M^n$ is not homotopy equivalent to $S^n$. \end{enumerate} In either case, equality implies that $M^n$ is isometric to a symmetric space. \end{theorem}